Svalentinow/Projects/README.md

 # My EDA and modelling on Ukraine-Russia war datasets.
 For my data analysis course
-Each folder has a report that details the work done and results received
+Each folder has a report that details the work done and results received data not included due to upload size limit